tesa1/ucsc_crispr_guides/README.md

 "setwd("/home/t.severson/zwart/crispr_guides/ctcf_ucsc_guides/pipeline/")"
 to your own path.

-The shell scripts produced assume bigBedToBed is here:/home/t.severson/tools/kent_utils/bigBedToBed and the crispr.bb file is here: /home/t.severson/zwart/crispr_guides/ctcf_ucsc_guides/crispr.bb.
+All shell scripts produced assume bigBedToBed is here:/home/t.severson/tools/kent_utils/bigBedToBed and the crispr.bb file is here: /home/t.severson/zwart/crispr_guides/ctcf_ucsc_guides/crispr.bb.
 You will have to change these locations in the Rscripts to your relevant locations in order to run the shell scripts.

 ## Query the bed file of target sites and design a shell script to obtain guides in the target regions and the control regions (250-500bp upstream of target site)